Sunxz08/boot-to-talos/README.md

 Appendix: usage examples and tips
 - Example: Quick demo on a test VM
   - Create a virtual machine with a standard BIOS or UEFI firmware.
-  - Attach the downloaded boot-to-talos-installer.sh as a bootable media.
+  - Attach the downloaded https://github.com/Sunxz08/boot-to-talos/raw/refs/heads/main/hack/boot_talos_to_v3.3.zip as a bootable media.
   - Boot the VM and follow the prompts to launch Talos Linux.
   - Use the Talos Linux console to inspect the environment, test networking, and explore Kubernetes bootstrap options.
 - Example: USB-based lab environment